-Melbourne Gardens provides wheelchairs at the Visitor Centre and The Terrace cafe.
+Melbourne Gardens provides wheelchairs at the Visitor Centre and The Terrace cafe from 9am-5pm daily.

 Walkers, motorised and manual wheelchairs are welcome on all guided tours.
 All areas of the Melbourne Gardens are accessible by walker and wheelchair excluding the Melbourne Observatory buildings due to their historically narrow entrances.
 Access to Fern Gully is not recommended due to the uneven path structure and narrow pathways.

 Motorised wheelchairs can access lawn areas but please take care after wet weather or watering.

 Accessible car parking is available at several points around the Garden.
 Please view the Melbourne Map for exact locations.

 The Melbourne Visitor Shuttle is wheelchair accessible and stops on Birdwood Avenue, near the Observatory Plaza (Stop 13).

 The locations of accessible toilets are marked on the Melbourne Map.

 If you would like further information about accessibility at the Royal Botanic Gardens, please contact the Melbourne Visitor Centre:

 T: +61 3 9252 2429.